tetsuo/tetsuo.github.io/articles/binproto.md

 }
 ```

->> **Note:** binproto itself doesn't provide encryption.
-However, you can easily add encryption by using Go libraries that act as drop-in replacements for `net`—for example, by wrapping your connections with an implementation of the [NOISE protocol](http://www.noiseprotocol.org/).

 ## Message structure

 Every message is encoded with a 64-bit header: a length prefix followed by a channel ID and type.